 The people.
 I have defined what kind of people I would like to work with throughout my life, and Jeff Weigner, Linkedin CEO, summarized my thought very well; Get shit done, know how to have fun, dream big.
 Those who are at the nexus of these three values.
 Buzzvilians are exactly like this.
 It is fascinating to see people who work so hard and plays so hard.
 And they all have big dreams and ambitions to achieve.
 Just being together is fun, and I am motivated to do better surrounded by them.

+Last summer, I traveled to Mongolia with my team, not as a workshop, but as a personal vacation!
+And recently, all Buzzvilians went to Bali and enjoyed great vacation together.
+We could have done it because we do enjoy spending time together.
 On top of this, I live with the admiration when I see how Buzzvilians are working.
 Feeling “I can count on this person” is a very important ‘trust capital’ because it reduces the company’s and my cost considerably, and Buzzvilians are like that.
 I think at least people should not be the cause of stress to excel at work.
 In that sense, Buzzvilians are the biggest pride of Buzzvil.